 Stopping the #1 Source of Exploitation: Spear Phishing in Depth

-So, at first, I was wondering why the company wasn’t called FireSHIELD or SteelBlue or some other also-ran InfoSec name.
+Again, it’s nearly closing time at another INFOSEC show and as usual, I’m still trying to find the most innovative INFOSEC vendor who solves a big problem.
+That’s when I stumbled upon Inky®.
+At first, I was wondering why the company wasn’t called FireSHIELD or SteelBlue or some other also-ran InfoSec name.
 So my first question – why the name Inky®?

 Figure 1: Dave Baggett, CEO/Founder Inky®